-Visiting Guanacaste and want to explore the coast?
+Visiting the Guanacaste province and want to explore the coast?
 Head up north to Playa Iguanita and find some lovely lesser known beaches where you can enjoy crystal clear waters and soft sand to lay in all to yourself.

 How to Get To Playa Iguanita